As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 There are a few reasons why you would want to get a bird bath.
 If you want to attract birds into your yard, this is a great way to do it.
 Water is one of the most important features you can add to your yard to attract birds, along with the other wildlife — some of which birds will love to snack on.

-It’s true that birds like to take baths.
-They don’t need bird baths, but they seemed to enjoy bathing in the water.
-Scientists think that it could play a role in the maintenance of their feathers.
+Birds, indeed, like to take baths.
+They don’t need bird baths but enjoy bathing in the water.
+Scientists think it could play a role in the maintenance of their feathers.

-Water can really help a bird keep its body cool on the inside and outside.
-It can also remove unwanted debris, such as dust, loose feathers, and parasites from a bird’s plumage.
+Water can help a bird keep its body relaxed on the inside and outside.
+It can also remove debris from a bird’s plumage, such as dust, loose feathers, and parasites.

-But bathing isn’t the only thing that birds like to do in the water.
+But bathing isn’t the only thing birds like to do in the water.
 They also like to drink it.
-A lot of birds won’t go to your bird feeders, but a clean source of fresh water, like a bird bath, will appeal to pretty much any bird.
+Many birds won’t go to your bird feeders, but a clean source of fresh water, like a bird bath, will appeal to pretty much any bird.

-In addition, a bird bath can just be a great design element within your yard.
-They come in all sorts of different shapes and colors, and if you get the right one, it can make a great statement.
-It can complement all of your plants and even the colors of your home’s exterior beautifully.
+In addition, a bird bath can be a significant design element within your yard.
+They come in different shapes and colors, and getting the right one can make a great statement.
+It can beautifully complement all of your plants and even your home’s exterior colors.

-If you make sure that the water is clean at all times, you’ll likely be attracting a lot of birds into your yard with the bird bath.
-So not only will you have the best bird bath for your yard, but you’ll have all these birds as well.
-This is a great way to brighten up your yard on a few different levels!
+If you ensure that the water is clean at all times, you’ll likely be attracting many birds into your yard with the bird bath.
+So not only will you have the best bird bath for your yard, but you’ll also have all these birds.
+This is a great way to brighten your yard on a few different levels!

 How We Came Up with the Following List

-In order to present the following list of options for the best bird bath to you, we looked at multiple sites that reviewed bird baths.
-We chose products that appeared on numerous lists, and that received high ratings from consumers.
+To present the following list of options for the best bird bath to you, we looked at multiple sites that reviewed bird baths.
+We chose products that appeared on numerous lists and received high consumer ratings.
 The items below are some of the best options you’ll find.

-We also know that everyone has their own unique taste.
+We also know that everyone has a unique tastes.
 Because of this, we made sure to include a diverse array of options for the best bird bath.
-We wanted to make sure that there was something on the list for everyone who wants a bird bath.
+We wanted to ensure that there was something on the list for everyone who wants a bird bath.

 Eight of the Best Bird Bath Options

-If you want to attract more birds and other wildlife to your, a great place to start is looking at the best bird bath options available.
+Looking at the best bird bath options is a great place to start if you want to attract more birds and other wildlife.
 There are attractive, functional bird baths of all of the primary types.
-The following are eight of the best choices out there for anyone who’s interested in adding one of these water features.
+Eight of the best choices for anyone interested in adding one of these water features are the following.